ellennickles/creative-coding-summer-21/homework-ellen.md

 - More with conditional statements

 **Homework assignment due Mon July 26:**
-- TEST YOURSELF • Complete questions 4-8 in [Worksheet 2](https://docs.google.com/document/d/1T3KRtx1Nu44asoi8Rek-3IsknmS7FWszkN3yUE2nrC4/edit?usp=sharing)
+- TEST YOURSELF • Complete questions TBA in [Worksheet 2](https://docs.google.com/document/d/1T3KRtx1Nu44asoi8Rek-3IsknmS7FWszkN3yUE2nrC4/edit?usp=sharing)
 - CREATE • Make a sketch with a lot of repetition, more than you want to hand-code.
 Can you make your sketch responsive to mouse behavior or key presses?
 Some ideas to get started:
     - You might take a previous sketch with a lot of repetition, and re-write it with a loop.
 For example, instead of needing 30 lines of code to call `rect()`, call `rect()` once inside of a loop that goes around 30 times.
 Look for a pattern.
 How do you need to rework the way you position that `rect()` inside the loop?
     - Try creating an algorithmic design with simple parameters.
 One example is to invent your own [10PRINT](https://10print.org/) design.
 See [Coding Train Coding Challenge: 10PRINT](https://www.youtube.com/watch?v=bEyTZ5ZZxZs&vl=en) and the [example code](https://gist.github.com/shiffman/e683b93f5600dbb7495f).
 A related source of inspiration: [Sol Lewitt's Wall Drawings](https://massmoca.org/sol-lewitt/).